Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Numerical Evaluations

 The computation times are given in Table \ref{table_1}.
 Here, the Optimal Planner finds an optimal plan in 18–26 ms, around 2–31 times faster than Dijkstra's algorithm and Bidirectional Dijkstra.
 On the other hand, Contraction Hierarchies is approximately 14–35 times faster than the Optimal Planner.
 However, this improvement in speed comes at the expense of a much more expensive preprocessing step for Contraction Hierarchies.
 Indeed, the Optimal Exit Computer (row 2) is around $10^3$ to $10^6$ times faster than the preprocessing step of Contraction Hierarchies.
 Here, we also note the improvement in preprocessing time for the Optimal Exit Computer due to reconfigurability: 0.087 s and 0.0010 s (row 2) for just updating the affected optimal exit costs compared to 0.96 s and 0.93 s (row 3) for re-computing them all again (Case 1 has the same times since all exit costs needs to be updated due to initialisation).
 In fact, the update step (in Case 2 and 3) is so quick that the total computing time for Optimal Planner plus Optimal Exit Computer is significantly faster than the computing time of Dijkstra's algorithm and Bidirectional~Dijkstra.

-Finally, we consider the HiMM $Z$ in Case 1, but not modelled as an HiMM with identical machines.
+Finally, we consider the HiMM $Z$ in Case 1, but now modelled as an HiMM with identical machines.
 More precisely, all houses are identical and all locations are identical.
 Thus, we can compactly represent $Z$ with just three MMs, as schematically depicted in Fig.~\ref{fig:duplicates_example}.
-The resulting Optimal Exit Computer using this compact representation computes the optimal exit costs in 0.0030 s, compared to 0.80 s for the Optimal Exit Computer treating all machines as different.
+The resulting Optimal Exit Computer using this compact representation computes the optimal exit costs in 0.0030 s, compared to 0.80 s for the Optimal Exit Computer treating all machines as different, a significant speed up.

 \begin{remark} Finally, we stress that an HiMM $Z$ with identical machines do not need to consist of just identical machines (as in the example above), but could just as well have distinct parts too.
 In this sense, an HiMM $Z$ with identical machines (Definition \ref{HiMM_duplicates_def}) is a generalisation of Definition \ref{HiMM_def}.
 For example, in Case 2 for the Robot Warehouse Application, House 2 becomes distinct (due to the state subtractions) and is thus automatically removed from the group of identical houses and becomes a separate (marked) subtree from $M_3$ that needs to recompute its optimal exit costs.
 The examples having HiMMs with identical machines were merely picked to showcase the full potential of the theory. \end{remark}